A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 This framework is not an ultimatum.
 It is a constitutional test of coherence.

-If it is judged unacceptable, the constitutional question becomes whether an alternative design offers an equivalent combination of:
+If it is judged unacceptable, the question becomes whether an alternative design can provide an equivalent combination of identity protection, institutional balance, and non-domination by design.

 -